Search for a players profile

 Began the final round of the PGA Championship 1 shot behind Dustin Johnson and shot 70 to finish in 10th place, 5 shots off the winner Collin Morikawa who shot 64.

 Led after round three for the second time in his career and for the second time he converted.
-Birdied the last hole to win by a shot.
+Birdied the last hole to win the Safeway Open by a shot.

 Cameron was one shot back in second place going into the final round at The RSM Classic.
 Shot a 69 (joint 2nd worst score in the top 50) to slip back to 6th.